-- o Launch of NOCE's virtual customer service team (March 2020) - Evaluation of High School Transcripts - Students can turn transcripts in person at the Wilshire Center, mail in their transcripts, or through parchment or other electronic transcripts (https://www.parchment.com/). - Orientation - Mandatory part of the admission process for new students enrolled in Career Technical Education (CTE), High School Diploma Program (HSDP), English as a Second Language (ESL), and Disability Support Services (DSS).

-- NOCE welcomes students and provides information to help students understand what they need to do to be successful in school. - Students are also given an overview of the district, NOCE programs, accreditation, fees, student services, policies, facilities, contact information, and other information required by the Student Success Act of 2012. - o Group orientations are offered to ESL Program students at all three Centers. - o Online orientation for ESL students (created in March 2020).
+- Mandatory part of the admission process for new students enrolled in Career Technical Education (CTE), High School Diploma Program (HSDP), English as a Second Language (ESL), and Disability Support Services (DSS). - NOCE welcomes students and provides information to help students understand what they need to do to be successful in school. - Students are also given an overview of the district, NOCE programs, accreditation, fees, student services, policies, facilities, contact information, and other information required by the Student Success Act of 2012. - o Group orientations are offered to ESL Program students at all three Centers. - o Online orientation for ESL students (created in March 2020).